 The precise sequence of events is not critical, I figured that I might as well go ahead and let it boot Windows from the new disk for its initial boot and the rest of the setup.
 That way, if anything went wrong in the Windows setup and I had to start over, I would be wasting less time.

 OK, Windows is installed, on to the next operating system!

 I booted with the relatively small CD media OpenBSD uses for online installation.
-Comcast provides about 21 Mbps download and 5 Mbps upload speeds, so I don't mind waiting for the installation to download.
+Comcast provided about 21 Mbps download and 5 Mbps upload speeds when I did this, so I didn't mind waiting for the installation to download.

 After the initial questions we get to the disk details.